 Why Working with an Experienced Business Lawyer is Key When Downsizing Your Business

 Refocusing your business’s efforts on core competencies can give it new life, but only if planned and executed carefully.
 Such a major change in direction is likely to directly existing contracts, insurance issues, and financial obligations toward business personnel.
 A business lawyer can help you make sure you have all of the necessary pieces to the puzzle before crafting a plan that includes downsizing.
-Xavier W. Staggs of Jenkins Fenstermaker, PLLC is just that with a dash of entrepreneur on the side.
-As a small business owner and attorney, Xavier has the inside track on factors you should consider when considering downsizing your business.
-For a consultation, call Xavier at (304) 523-2100 or complete this online contact form.
+For a consultation, call the firm at (304) 523-2100 or complete this online contact form.